Qbject/six-dot-bot/README.md

 ## Installation and Running

-You can run ContentEditBot locally or on any hosting platform that supports the WSGI interface.
+You can run SixDotBot locally or on any hosting platform that supports the WSGI interface.
 Here are the general steps:

 1. Create your bot with [BotFather](https://t.me/BotFather).
 You'll need the bot token and username later.
 2. Set up and run the app locally or on the hosting platform.